fbpx

 Whether it be tasty rabbit poo nibbles, big dollops of horse poo or scavenging for other dogs poo hidden in the long grass, poo eating is an issue we are frequently contacted about.
 It seems that this is something that many dogs like to do and unsurprisingly, it is something we find unpleasant and difficult to cope with.

-Poo eating in itself, especially herbivore poo, is unlikely to cause any issues.
-However, it can be a transmitter of parasites and so any dog that is likely to have this habit is best kept up to date with all types of worm prevention medication.
+Poo eating in itself, especially herbivore poo, is unlikely to cause any acute issues, however it can be a transmitter of parasites and so any dog that is likely to have this habit is best kept up to date with all types of worm prevention medication.

-If an older dog is still poo eating or the behaviour has suddenly started at a later age, this is when we would look more carefully at the issue and make sure all dietary aspects have been carefully considered.
+If the behaviour has suddenly started in an older dog, this is when we would look more carefully at the issue and make sure all dietary aspects have been carefully considered.

 There are several myths about Poo eating: